Latest Posts

 Living in a web

 I have never done anything truly on my own, and I don’t believe you have either.
 When I walk home from work, I walk on pavement laid out by hands unseen, I stop at the traffic lights where the drivers wait for me, I walk through the park with grass green from watering.
-While I Continue reading
+While I walk, I can’t help but feel grateful for everyone who went before me, who made it possible.
+Like a path through a field that started with only one set of feet but has been compounded by years of others following.
+The world we live in… Continue reading

 -